lixilinx/FilterbanksBestPractices/README.md

 # Best practices with filterbanks

 Filterbank is versatile but also tricky.
 I repeatedly see improper practices of it even from the most experienced DSP engineers.
-Hence, I’d like to share what I have learned and am continuing to learn from myself and others with many years of practice.
-The math and design tool are from [my paper](https://ieeexplore.ieee.org/document/8304771).
+Here, I’d like to share what I have learned and am continuing to learn from my many years of practice.
+The math and design method are from [my paper](https://ieeexplore.ieee.org/document/8304771).
+Unlike the textbook styles, what makes life a little easier is that I treat all the uniform filterbanks with a single straightforward math framework.

 ### What is a filterbank